-- 3.9 Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and, when deciding whether to make a referral, liaise with the appropriate agencies - 3.10 Recognise how to identify signs of abuse and when it is appropriate to make a referral - 3.11 Refer all cases of suspected or alleged abuse or harm by a member of the school staff, colleague or volunteer known to work with children to the local authority Children's Social Care and the LA Designated Officer (LADO) - 3.12 Have a working knowledge of how local authorities conduct a Child Protection Case Conference and a Child Protection Review Conference and be able to attend and contribute to these effectively when required to do so - 3.13 Liaise with the headteacher to inform her of any issues and ongoing investigations and ensure there is always cover for the Safeguarding Lead role - 3.14 Ensure the Safeguarding and Child Protection policy and the procedures and implementation are reviewed and updated annually and work with the Governing Body regarding this - 3.15 Ensure that safeguarding issues are regularly discussed at Governors, SLT and staff meetings - 3.16 Where a student leaves the school, ensure the student protection file is copied for the new establishment as soon as possible and transferred to the new school separately from the main student file.
-If a student goes missing or leaves to be educated at home, then the child protection file should be copied and the copy forwarded to the Education Social Work Service - 3.17 Where the parents/carers inform school that they wish to 'home educate' their child, the school-based Attendance and Welfare Officer discusses this with the parents/carers and the information is then passed to the 'Elective Home Education' team - 3.18 Ensure that all named staff and Governors have had access to Safeguarding and Child Protection training and are aware of our safer recruitment procedures. - 3.19 Promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff.
+- 7.3.ix Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and, when deciding whether to make a referral, liaise with the appropriate agencies - 7.3.x Recognise how to identify signs of abuse and when it is appropriate to make a referral - 7.3.xi Refer all cases of suspected or alleged abuse or harm by a member of the school staff, colleague or volunteer known to work with children to the local authority Children's Social Care and the LA Designated Officer (LADO) - 7.3.xii Have a working knowledge of how local authorities conduct a Child Protection Case Conference and a Child Protection Review Conference and be able to attend and contribute to these effectively when required to do so - 7.3.xiii Liaise with the Headteacher to inform her of any issues and ongoing investigations and ensure there is always cover for the Safeguarding Lead role - 7.3.xiv Ensure the Safeguarding and Child Protection Policy and the procedures and implementation are reviewed and updated annually and work with the Governing Body regarding this - 7.3.xv Ensure that safeguarding issues are regularly discussed at Governors, SLT and staff meetings - 7.3.xvi Where children leave the school (including in year transfers) the Designated Safeguarding Lead should ensure their Child Protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
+The DSL should ensure a copy of the file is kept for their own records - 7.3.xvii Where the parents or carers inform school that they wish to 'home educate' their child, the school's Attendance and Welfare Officer discusses this with the parents or carers and the information is then passed to the 'Elective Home Education' team - 7.3.xviii Ensure all members of the Governing Body have attended Safeguarding and Child Protection (including online safety) training as part of their induction - 7.3.xix Promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers, support staff and the school leadership staff.

-4. Role of staff
+7.4 Role of staff